Hotmoka/hotmoka/README.md

 of `toString`), then `addInstanceMethodCallTransaction()` would end up in a failed transaction.
 Moreover, the usual resolution mechanism of Java methods applies.
-If, for instance, we invoked
+If, for instance, we invoked `MethodSignatures.of(StorageTypes.OBJECT, "toString", StorageTypes.STRING)` instead of
-`new NonVoidMethodSignature(ClassType.OBJECT, "toString", ClassType.STRING)`
-instead of
-`new NonVoidMethodSignature(PERSON, "toString", ClassType.STRING)`,
+`MethodSignatures.of(PERSON, "toString", StorageTypes.STRING)`,
 then method `toString` would have be resolved from the run-time class of `albert`, looking for the most specific implementation of `toString()`, up to the `java.lang.Object` class, which would anyway end up in